scottmudge/OctoPrint-MeatPack/README.md

 ### Known Limitations:

-1. This requires a minor modification to your printer's firmware!
-Marlin has officially adopted support, but Prusa is currently reviewing changes.
-I have currently compiled modified firmware for Prusa's MK3/3S printers, available above.

-2. It doesn't work with the Virtual Printer in OctoPrint.
+* It doesn't work with the Virtual Printer in OctoPrint.
 Obviously... it's not a real serial connection.

 ## Why compress/pack G-Code?
 What is this?